 If nothing else, Sandra King was a busy woman.
 During October 2014-September 2019, she headed the Federation of Police & Security, which represents private security guards in Washington, D.C. and Bethesda, Md.
 In addition, since 2014 she has served as president of the Alliance of … Read More ➡

 The Romero family saga continues to wind down.
 On July 6, Evelyn Romero, ex-wife of John S. Romero, convicted former president of the United Industrial and Service Workers of America, was sentenced in U.S. District Court for the Central District of California to eight months of home confinement and two years of probation, and ordered to pay restitution in a sum yet determined, for her role in a conspiracy to fleece the Colton (San Bernardino County) Calif. union, mostly its health plan, out of roughly $900,000.
 A week earlier, on June 29, their daughter, Danae Romero, was sentenced to six months of electronic monitoring and two years of probation, and ordered to pay undetermined restitution, for her role in the schemes.
 They had pleaded guilty, respectively, in June 2018 and March 2017 following a multi-agency Labor Department probe.

-Union Corruption Update has covered this scandal since the handing … Read More ➡
+Union Corruption Update has described this case several times since the handing … Read More ➡

-On January 17, Cheryl Angell, former treasurer of United Steelworkers Local 2-144, was charged in U.S. District Court for the Eastern District of Wisconsin with one count of embezzling $98,711 from the Combined Locks (Fox Cities region), Wisc. union and four counts of filing false financial reports to conceal her thefts.
-Angell, a resident of nearby Kaukauna, allegedly stole the money during 2013-17.
-The charges follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 15, Douglas Dye, former unit chairman of United Auto Workers Local 12, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzling $8,443 in funds from the Toledo union and one count of falsifying union financial records to conceal the thefts.
+The alleged offenses occurred during June 2013-April 2016.
+Dye had been indicted this January.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡